-This Q&A of the Week comes from my dad, Wayne Maxwell.
-He and my mom live in a condominium in the city where I grew up . . .
+UPDATED 26Jun2020 + video below: This Q&A of the Week comes from my dad, Wayne Maxwell.
+He and my mom live in a condominium in the Canadian city where I grew up . . .

 Q: “It’s time to recaulk the bathtub, Steve.
 What’s the best kind of caulking to use?”

-A: When it comes to how to caulk a bath tub, there’s really only one best option in my experience.
-You want some real silicone (the kind that smells like vinegar), not some “siliconized” this or that.
+A: When it comes to caulking a bath tub, there’s really only one best option in my experience.
+You want some real silicone (the kind that smells like vinegar), not some “siliconized” version of this or that.
 You also want to get stuff that’s specifically rated for bath tubs.
-These have anti-mildew protection built right in.
+Not all 100% silicone caulkings are.
+The good ones have anti-mildew protection built right in.
 GE makes some nice bath tub silicones.
 I’d stay away from low odour formulations.
 I’ve never seen a low-odour version of anything that worked as well as the high-odour formulations.
 Just leave the exhaust fan on while you work.

 When it comes time to apply the new caulking, run a length of masking tape down each side of the corner of the joint, about 3/16” away from the point.
 To be absolutely sure the weight of water in the tub won’t cause the tub to settle slightly lower on the wall (damaging the new caulking joint), fill the tub to a good level with water, then apply the caulking and leave the water in until the caulking has completely hardened.